Menu

 Multi-Currency Wallet

-I can hold EUR, USD, GBP and convert between them on demand.
-Useful for managing cash flow and timing conversions when rates are favorable.
+I can hold EUR, USD, GBP and convert between them on demand, useful for managing cash flow and timing conversions when rates are favorable.

 For a full comparison of traditional banking options, see our guides to Hong Kong business banking and Singapore business banking.